ArturKadyrzhan/SkinCancer/README.md

 # SkinCancer benign or malignant
+Download presentation.pdf to view the slides

+In order to start:
 Download the dataset here from the following link:https://www.kaggle.com/datasets/fanconic/skin-cancer-malignant-vs-benign/data

 Place the dataset into the data/ folder.

 Run final.ipynb on Jupyter Notebook for training and testing the model.